pepone/redhat-rpm-config/buildflags.md

     handlers.
 It also makes performance and debugging tools more useful because unwind information is available without having to install (and load) debugging ienformation.
-    Asynchronous unwind tables are enabled for aarch64, i686, s390x,
+    Asynchronous unwind tables are enabled for aarch64, i686, ppc64,
-    and x86_64.
-They are not needed on armhfp, ppc64 and ppc64le due to architectural differences in stack management.
+    ppc64le, s390x, and x86_64.
+They are not needed on armhfp due to architectural differences in stack management.
 On these architectures, `-fexceptions` (see above) still enables regular unwind tables (or they are enabled by default even without this option).
-*   `-funwind-tables`: A subset of the unwind information restricted to actual call sites.
-Used on ppc64, ppc64le.
-Also implied by `-fexceptions`.

 In addition, `redhat-rpm-config` re-selects the built-in default tuning in the `gcc` package.
 These settings are: